khakhalin/notes/00_queue_to_do.md

 * Read this on [[tableau]]: https://vizpainter.com/
 * what is [[devops]] actually, canonically?
 * [[dbt]]
+* Read a bit about gdpr, create an article
 * Learn to have category column in pd
 * microservices - what they actually are
     * Intro by James Quigley: https://www.youtube.com/watch?v=1xo-0gCVhTU